Dental Office Receptionist School Program Information

 Associate of Science in Dental Office Assisting

-Courses for the associate's degree in dental assisting are similar to the ones for the certificate, preparing the student for work in the dental office, laboratory or clinic.
+Courses for the associate's degree program in dental assisting are similar to the ones for the certificate, preparing the student for work in the dental office, laboratory or clinic.
 Common classes in a dental office assisting degree program include:

 - Dental terminology